ZORGO43/TheBoring/README.md

 - Member 3: JEREMIAH - Albertian Institute of Science & Technology

 ### Project Description
 **TheBoring** is a website to help you pass your time when you’ve got nothing better to do.
 Feeling lonely?
-No worries—chat with our chatbot and feel like you’re not alone (*it’s still just a bot, though!*).
+No worries chat with our chatbot and feel like you’re not alone (*it’s still just a bot, though!*).

 Get started by typing “Sugam alle?” or “Eda, suggest me a non-veg food.”
 You can even ask it silly questions like, “Eda mownu, acid kudikamo?”
 We know the bot’s Manglish isn’t perfect So Ignore it please.